ansible/ansible/docsite/README.md

 This project hosts the source behind [docs.ansible.com](http://docs.ansible.com/)

 Contributions to the documentation are welcome.
-To make changes, submit a pull request that changes the reStructuredText files in the "rst/" directory only, and Michael can do a docs build and push the static files.
+To make changes, submit a pull request that changes the reStructuredText files in the "rst/" directory only, and the core team can do a docs build and push the static files.

 If you wish to verify output from the markup